-Dementia: Moving Beyond Diagnosis toward Living with the Disease
+Dementia: Moving Beyond Diagnosis

 For most anyone who has been diagnosed with dementia, or has loved someone with a type of dementia, the formal diagnosis was a moment frozen in time.
 A moment where the thought of possibly having a brain destroying disease became a confirmed reality.
 That pivotal moment is life changing, however people can move beyond that moment in time and learn to live with dementia.